The Formal Theory of Monads, Univalently: Introduction

-\subparagraph*{Related work} The formal theory of monads was originally developed by Street \cite{street1972formal}, and later extended by Lack and Street \cite{lack2002formal}.
+The formal theory of monads was originally developed by Street \cite{street1972formal}, and later extended by Lack and Street \cite{lack2002formal}.
 There are two differences between our work and Street's work.
 First of all, Street used strict 2-categories while we use bicategories.
 As has already been noticed by Lack \cite{lack2004composing}, this difference is rather minor.
 The resulting definitions are similar: the only difference is that associators and unitors have to be put on the right places.
-In addition, one can use the coherence theorem \cite{maclane1985coherence,power1989coherence} to conclude that every bicategory is biequivalent to a strict 2-category.
-More fundamental is the second difference: we work in univalent foundations and univalent (bi)categories whereas Street works in set-theoretic foundations.
+More fundamental is the second difference: we work in univalent foundations and we use univalent (bi)categories whereas Street works in set-theoretic foundations.
 This affects the development in several ways.
-While both bicategories and strict 2-categories have been defined and studied in a univalent setting \cite{bicatspaper}, a coherence theorem is not available.
+While both bicategories and strict 2-categories have been defined and studied in a univalent setting \cite{bicatspaper}, a coherence theorem \cite{maclane1985coherence,power1989coherence} has not been proven in this setting.
 In addition, since we work in an intensional setting, working with a strict 2-category is not significantly more convenient than working with a bicategory.
-The reason for that, is that equality proofs of associativity and unitality are present in terms to guarantee that the whole expression is well-typed.
+The reason for that is that equality proofs of associativity and unitality are present in terms to guarantee that the whole expression is well-typed.
+As such, a coherence theorem would only have limited usability in our setting compared to a classical one.
 Another difference is that in our framework, the usual definition of the Kleisli category does not give rise to a univalent category, and we need to work with its Rezk completion instead.
 An overview of the main notions in bicategory theory can be found in various sources \cite{10.1007/BFb0074299,johnson20212,lack20102,leinster:basic-bicats}.